 Both neckband and over-ear headphones are excellent choices for long-haul flights.

-Over-ear headphones block more chatter and cry, have a more extended life battery, and almost all of them still include a cable that can plug into a flight entertainment system.
+Over-ear headphones block more talk and cry, have a longer battery life, and most still have a flight entertainment system cord.

-You can also wear foam earplugs under your pillow to block out even more noise when you’re trying to sleep.
+You can also sleep with foam earplugs under your pillow to block out even more noise.

 Neckband earbuds make it more convenient to sleep with your ears against the pillow.
 The current model has about 15 hours of battery life with ANC enabled.
 They also come with an audio cable.